 Abdominal Aneurysms and general guidelines for follow-up: The normal diameter of the suprarenal abdominal aorta is 3.0 cm and that of the infrarenal is 2.0 cm.
-Aneurysmal dilatation of the infrarenal aorta is defined as diameter ≥ 3.0 cm or dilatation of the aorta ≥ 1.5x the normal diameter.27 Evaluation of AAA can be accurately made by ultrasound.
+Aneurysmal dilatation of the infrarenal aorta is defined as diameter ≥ 3.0 cm or dilatation of the aorta ≥ 1.5x the normal diameter.
+Evaluation of AAA can be accurately made by ultrasound.
 Ultrasound can detect and size AAA, with the advantage of being relatively inexpensive, noninvasive, and not requiring iodinate contrast.
-The limitations are that overlying bowel gas can obscure findings and the technique is operator-dependent operator dependent.
-CT is used when US is inconclusive or insufficient.
-When there are suspected complications, complex anatomy and/or surgery is planned, CTA/MRA is preferred.
-CTA/MRA needed only when ultrasound is inconclusive/insufficient or when surgery is planned.
+The limitations are that overlying bowel gas can obscure findings and the technique is operator - dependent.
+CTA/MRA needed onlyCT is used when ultrasoundUS is inconclusive/or insufficient-or when.
+When there are suspected complications, complex anatomy and/or surgery is planned.
+CTA/MRA is preferred.

-The Society of Vascular Surgery recommends elective repair of AAA ≥ 5.5 cm in patients at low or acceptable surgical risk.
-39
+The Society of Vascular Surgery recommends elective repair of AAA ≥ 5.5 cm in patients at low or acceptable surgical risk.1

 MRI/CT and acute hemorrhage: MRI is not indicated and MRA/MRV (MR Angiography/Venography) is rarely indicated for evaluation of intraperitoneal or retroperitoneal hemorrhage, particularly in the acute setting.
 CT is usually the study of choice due to its availability, speed of the study, and less susceptibility to artifact from patient motion.
 Advances in technology have allowed conventional CT to not just detect hematomas but also the source of acute vascular extravasation.
 In special cases finer vascular detail to assess the specific source vessel responsible for hemorrhage may require the use of CTA.
-CTA in diagnosis of lower gastrointestinal bleeding is such an example.28
+CTA in diagnosis of lower gastrointestinal bleeding is such an example.
+328

 MRA/MRV is often utilized in non-acute situations to assess vascular structure involved in atherosclerotic disease and its complications, vasculitis, venous thrombosis, vascular congestion, or tumor invasion.
 Although some of these conditions may be associated with hemorrhage, it is usually not the primary reason why MRI/MRA/MRV is selected for the evaluation.
-A special condition where MRI may be superior to CT for evaluating hemorrhage is to detect an underlying neoplasm as the cause of bleeding.29
+A special condition where MRI may be superior to CT for evaluating hemorrhage is to detect an underlying neoplasm as the cause of bleeding.